Belgian Grand Prix

 Temporary parking areas are erected in fields at 4 points around the circuit.
 They are named yellow, green, red and blue.
 Parking tickets can be purchased here and received via email.
 You’ll need to print this and display it in your car so the barcode can be scanned when passing the checkpoints.
 Car parks open at 6AM.

 There’s not much other parking in the area, though you may find some parking, walking distance away from the circuit’s La Source entrance in the village of Francorchamps, where local residents let out their driveways for the weekend.

-Getting to the Belgian Grand Prix at Spa-Francorchamps by Public Transport
+Getting to the Belgian Grand Prix at Spa-Francorchamps by Public Transport and F1 Shuttle Bus

 The nearest train stations to the circuit Spa-Francorchamps are in the towns of Spa and Verviers, 12.9 and 29.4 kilometers respectively.
 Although Spa is closer it involves more transfers and there isn’t a shuttle bus to the circuit.
-Unless you’ve arranged your accommodation in Spa, taking the train to Verviers and continuing by bus is the best way to go.
+Unless you’ve arranged your accommodation in Spa, taking the train to Verviers and continuing by bus is the better way to go.